thiagomata/arraymore.js/README.md

 ### ArrayMoreKV.getKeys

-Get the keys of the ArrayKeyValue.
+Extract the keys of the ArrayMoreKV.

 ### ArrayMoreKV.getValues

-Get the values of the ArrayKeyValue.
+Extract the values of the ArrayMoreKV.

 ### ArrayMoreKV.groupKeysByValue